 Most people are aware pediatric vaccinations are very important and prevent serious diseases and related complications.
 However, people often forget there are adult vaccinations and boosters that are recommended to keep us healthy and prevent complications associated with certain infections.
 Here we will look briefly at some of the recommended adult vaccinations and schedules.
-Please speak with your Deaconess physician about what vaccines are recommended for you.
+Please speak with your primary care provider about what vaccines are recommended for you.

 Influenza is a very contagious viral infection.
-Scientist research which strains are likely to be most prevalent during the flu season and immunizations are created based on this research.
+Scientists research which strains are likely to be most prevalent during the flu season and immunizations are created based on this research.
 It takes about 2 weeks for your body to build up the antibodies against the virus, so you want to make sure and get the vaccine before you are likely to be exposed.
-The flu vaccine is typically offered throughout the duration of the “flu season” which starts around September and runs through the winter but this varies from year to year.
-For more information about the influenza vaccine and different types of vaccines, visit http://www.cdc.gov/flu/protect/keyfacts.htm
+The flu vaccine is typically offered throughout the duration of the “flu season” which starts around September and runs through the winter, but varies from year to year.
+For more information about the influenza vaccine and different types of vaccines, visit the CDC's Flu Facts website.

 There are two types of pneumonia vaccines: Pneumococcal conjugate vaccine (PCV13 or Prevnar) and pneumococcal polysaccharide vaccine (PPSV23 or Pneumovax).
 There are several biologic differences in the vaccines and how your body develops immunity, which is beyond the scope of this article, but essentially they cover you against 13 and 23 strains of pneumonia, respectively.
 It can be confusing, so let’s talk about recommendation for each vaccine separately.